 Different eye tracking systems have been designed in history.
 The simplest, least expensive, and most portable system is just a normal video camera, which records an image of the participant’s eyes.
 Eye movements are then manually coded through frame-by-frame examination of the video recording.
 However, the sampling rate of such an eye-tracker is relatively low, and the coding procedure is time consuming.
 Thus, a contemporary commercial eye tracking system normally uses optical sensors measuring the orientation of the eye in its orbit7-9.
+To understand how a contemporary commercial eye-tracking system works, the following points should be considered.
 First, to correctly measure the direction of the foveal vision, an infrared illuminator (normally with the wavelength around 780-880 nm) is normally laid along or off the optical axis of the camera, making the image of the pupil distinguishably brighter or darker than the surrounding iris.
 The image of the pupil and/or of the pupil corneal reflection (normally the first Purkinje image) is then used to calculate the orientation of the eye in its orbit.
 Second, the gaze location in the visual world is actually contingent not only on the eye orientation with respect to the head but also on the head orientation with respect to the visual world.
 To accurately infer the gaze of regard from the eye orientation, the light source and the camera of the eye-trackers either are fixed with respect to participants’ head (head-mounted eye-trackers) or are fixed with respect to the visual world (table-mounted or remote eye-trackers).
-Second, the participants’ head orientation must either be fixed with respect to the visual world or be computationally compensated if participants’ head is free to move.
+Third, participants’ head orientation must either be fixed with respect to the visual world or be computationally compensated if participants’ head is free to move.
 When a remote eye-tracker is used in a head-free-to-move mode, the participants’ head position is typically recorded by placing a small sticker on participants’ forehead.
 The head orientation is then computationally subtracted from the eye orientation to retrieve the gaze location in the visual world.
-Third, a calibration and a validation process are then required to map the orientation of the eye to the gaze of regard in the visual world.
+Fourth, a calibration and a validation process are then required to map the orientation of the eye to the gaze of regard in the visual world.
 In the calibration process, participants’ fixation samples from known target points are recorded to map the raw eye data to gaze position in the visual world.
 In the validation process, participants are presented with the same target points as the calibration process.
 The difference existing between the computed fixation position from the calibrated results and the actual position of the fixated target in the visual world are then used to judge the accuracy of the calibration.
-To further reconfirm the accuracy of the mapping process, a drift check is normally applied on each trial, where a single fixation target is presented to participants to measure the difference between the computed fixation positions and the actual position of the current target.
+To further reconfirm the accuracy of the mapping process, a drift check is normally applied on each trial, where a single fixation target is presented to participants to measure the difference between the computed fixation position and the actual position of the current target.